How Does Teeth Polishing Work? Is Dental Polishing Worth It?

 - make plaque less likely to adhere to your teeth

-Polishing can be done with a rubber cup or air polisher.
+Teeth polishing can be done with a rubber cup or air polisher.
+Air polishing uses a jet of air, water, and an abrasive agent to remove stains.
 For most people, it’s the last thing your hygienist does at your regular checkup appointment.

-Ask what fun flavors you have to pick from the next time you schedule a dental cleaning!
+Ask what fun flavors you have to pick from the next time you schedule a dental hygiene cleaning!
+If you have sensitive teeth, ask your dental hygienist for the rubber cup and polishing paste, it's a bit less aggressive than air polishing.